BJTMastermind/hibernate-fabric/README.md

 You will need a Minecraft Fabric server.
 Copy the `<mod>/build/libs/hibernate-fabric-x.x.x+mc1.x.x.jar` file to the `mods` folder of your Minecraft Fabric server.

+It's also recommended to set `pause-when-empty-seconds` to `0` in your `server.properties` file to disable the vanilla hibernation system.

 ## Configuration

 The mod automatically creates a configuration file at `config/hibernate-fabric.json` on first run.
 Here are the available settings: